Kayan Language Legacy Project

 Singing the tekna at the Endangered Language Fund, Language Legacy project workshop in Miri, Sarawak, Malaysian Borneo.
 February 22, 2022.

-Front on stage left to right: Jalong from Long Bemang, Lake' Imu (main singer), Pemanca Gilbert, both from Long Panai.
+Front on stage left to right: Jalong from Lung Bemang, Lake' Imu (main singer), Pemanca Gilbert, both from Lung Paney.

-Front left, Ping Laing, Freda Aren Wan from Long Panai, Tua Kampong Robert from Long Laput.
+Front left, Ping Laing, Freda Aren Wan from Lung Paney, Tua Kampong Robert from Lung Laput.

 Kayan women singing the tekna